 - develop an understanding of the shaping of Australian identities

-- analyse the impact of historical milestones on national development
+- research and analyse the impact of historical milestones on national development

 - evaluate core features of the ideology of colonialism.

 - A week-by-week guide to the topics you will explore in this unit will be provided in your study materials.